grantios/instagrant/GUIDE.md

 - `KERNEL` - Kernel to install (default: `linux-lts`)
 - `DESKTOP` - Desktop environment: `none`, `plasma`, `hyprland` (default: `plasma`)
 - `GPU_DRIVER` - GPU driver: `auto`, `nvidia`, `amd`, `intel`, `modesetting` (default: `auto`)
-- `AUTO_CONFIRM` - Skip confirmations (default: `false`)
+- `AUTO_CHROOT_CONFIRM` - Skip chroot confirmation (default: `true`)

-Example: `DISK=/dev/nvme0n1 TIMEZONE=Europe/London KERNEL=linux-zen DESKTOP=gnome ./insta/all.sh --config insta/confs/homeserver.sh`
+Example: `DISK=/dev/nvme0n1 TIMEZONE=Europe/London KERNEL=linux-zen DESKTOP=gnome ./insta/run.sh --config homeserver`

-The `insta/confs/default.sh` file is automatically loaded if it exists, providing default configuration values.
-Other config examples are available in `insta/confs/`.
+The `insta/confs/default.sh` file is loaded first (if it exists), providing base configuration that applies to all installations.
+Then the specified configuration file is loaded and **combined** with the defaults (packages, AUR packages, and services are merged rather than overwritten).
+Available configurations are:

+- `workstation` - Full workstation with Plasma desktop and development packages
+- `homeserver` - Server configuration with minimal desktop
+- `mediacenter` - Kodi/Jellyfin media center with Hyprland
+- `smartclock` - Rotated display configuration for smart clock
+- `template` - Template for creating new configurations

+Use `./insta/run.sh --config-list` to see all available configurations.

 ## External Drives

 You can configure additional drives to be automatically formatted and mounted during installation.
-Edit `insta/confs/default.sh` and uncomment the `EXTERNAL_DRIVES` array:
+Edit `insta/confs/default.sh` or your specific config file and uncomment the `EXTERNAL_DRIVES` array:

 ```bash
 export EXTERNAL_DRIVES=(